idris-lang/Idris-dev/docs/tutorial/packages.rst

   package only.
 This differs from build that type checks **and** generates code.

-+ ``idris --mathspkg maths.ipkg`` will compile and run any embedded mathss you have specified in the ``tests`` paramater.
-More information about mathsing is given in the next section.
++ ``idris --testpkg maths.ipkg`` will compile and run any embedded tests you have specified in the ``tests`` paramater.
+More information about testing is given in the next section.

 Once the maths package has been installed, the command line option ``--package maths`` makes it accessible (abbreviated to ``-p maths``).